Luke Offord

-Luke William Offord (born 19 November 1999) is an English professional footballer who plays as a defender for EFL League Two club Milton Keynes Dons.
+Luke William Offord (born 19 November 1999) is an English professional footballer who is in his second spell playing as a defender for EFL League Two club Crewe Alexandra.
+He has previously also played for Witton Albion and Nantwich Town (both on loan) and Milton Keynes Dons.

 Career

 Crewe Alexandra

 Offord graduated from Crewe's academy in summer 2018.
 He was given a two-year contract (with an optional two-year extension) in May 2019 having spent time on loan at Witton Albion.